meemasc/Anecdotes/README.md

 # Anecdotes

-Anecdote website that uses JsonDB as database.
+This is an anecdote creating, listing and voting website that uses JSON Server as backend.